 If Italy is deemed the crown of Mediterranean cuisine, Tuscan cuisine would be the coveted gem of the country.
 While an unassuming vacationer may lump all Italian dishes into one category, regionally there are tasteful nuances to learn about through your travels that weave local meals as a storyline throughout the country.
 Tuscan cuisine itself is prided upon simple, high quality ingredients.

 Peruse some highlights of the region to ignite your palate with these Tuscan tastes.

 The Aperitivo tradition in Tuscany is long-standing, and a delicious way to begin a feast.
 A ritual before dinner, Aperitivos act as an “opener” to stimulate your stomach.
 While Tuscany is home to a phenomenal wine region, pre-dinner cocktails are equally as popular.

 Classic bitters drinks like Campari are a common before meal concoction.
 With its origins in Florence, the Negroni is a happy hour staple.
 A mix of gin, vermouth and Campari, it offers a balance of sweet and bitter that will wake any pre-dinner palate.

 Crustini Toscani is a chicken liver chopped and served atop slices of crisp bread.
-Also, an Antipasto Toscano is a staple starter.
+Also, an Antipasto Toscano is a staple starter in Tuscan cuisine.
 Olives, cured meats, cheeses and pressed oils are presented on large platters for everyone to share.

 Panzanella is a dish with all the flavors classically Italian.
 Crusty bread, onions, ripe tomatoes, fragrant basil and nutty olive oils all combined together for a salad.
 A tart balsamic vinaigrette drizzled atop to finish the dish.
 View our story on Panzanella here.